-WebSockets · Cloudflare Workers docs
+WebSockets

 Parameters

-messagestring- The message to send down the WebSocket connection to the corresponding client.
-This should be a string or something coercible into a string; for instance, strings and numbers will be simply cast into strings, but objects and arrays should be cast to JSON strings using
+- The message to send down the WebSocket connection to the corresponding client.
+This should be a string or something coercible into a string; for example, strings and numbers will be simply cast into strings, but objects and arrays should be cast to JSON strings using

 JSON.stringify, and parsed in the client.